TABLE OF CONTENTS

 Create a new space

-NOTE: Spaces can be created by the contract owner and if the contract is configured with the option that users can create spaces then contract members with a user account can also create spaces.
+Note: Spaces can be created by the contract owner and if the contract is configured with the option that users can create spaces, then contract members with a user account can also create spaces.

-1. Click on the button Create space.
+1. Select Create space.

 2. A form will appear where you fill out the name and description of the space.